subttle/regular/README.md

                   delta (_, 5) = True
                   delta _      = False

--- A number is divisible by 3 if and only if the sum of its digits is divisible by 3 -- The state we are in is the (running total % 3)
+-- A number is divisible by 3 iff the sum of its digits is divisible by 3 -- The state we are in is the (running total % 3)
 -- (We add a single starting state `Left ()` to avoid accepting the empty string.) by3 ∷ DFA (Either () (Fin Nat3)) (Fin Nat10)